jazzband/sorl-thumbnail/docs/reference/settings.rst

 - Default: ``sys.maxint``

 Cache timeout for Cached DB Key Value Store.
-You should probably keep this at maximum or ``None`` if your caching backend can handle that as infinate.
+You should probably keep this at maximum or ``None`` if your caching backend can handle that as infinite.
 Only applicable for the Cached DB Key Value Store.